nicoduvekot/CSCD475Game2/README.md

 tar -xf HeckingHexesLinux.tar

-cd into the directory using cd HeckingHexesLinux and run the program using ./HeckingHexesLinux.x86_64
+run the program using ./HeckingHexesLinux.x86_64

 if it says permission denied use the command: